So…what are “THE BEST MCAT BOOKS?” Read on, and I’ll give you some hints…

 Summary: The Kaplan 7-Book Set provides a concise content review, which covers all the information you need to know for the MCAT.

-Recommendation: If you feel comfortable with MCAT material, meaning you can read through MCAT books without feeling like you are learning completely new material, then the Kaplan MCAT books are for you.
+Recommendation: If you feel comfortable with MCAT material, meaning you can read through MCAT books without feeling like you are learning completely new material, then the Kaplan MCAT books may indeed be the best MCAT books for you!

 You can find Kaplan’s 7-Book Set on Amazon, new and used.